ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

-   The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs-key}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+   The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs-key}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms that have a different set of COSE capabilities.

 Furthermore, the following applies.